 Another bright spot is that the bank remains well capitalized.
 Its CET1 ratio came in at 12.5% at the end of 3Q20, up around 150bps from the end of 2Q20 and 50bps on the equivalent period-end last year.
 That increase came on the back of a drop in risk-weighted assets as well as positive retained earnings generation.
 Indeed, the bank probably has scope to return some of this capital directly to shareholders once conditions normalize.

-I briefly mentioned the dividend record in the preamble.
-Suffice to say, it is pretty darn impressive.
+I briefly mentioned the dividend record in the preamble which, suffice to say, is pretty darn impressive.
 The bank has paid uninterrupted cash distributions going back to the 1850s.
 Granted, that long period includes some hefty cuts, but it is still quite impressive.
 The dividend growth record may not be quite as long, but it is still eye-opening for a North American bank.
 Toronto-Dominion hasn’t cut its annual cash dividend for well over two decades now.
 That is, for me at least, literally a lifetime.

 Given the above, it is not hard to see why income investors like this one.
 They have banked their weight in dividend cash over the past decade or so.
 Back then, the company’s stock price was around the C$37 per share mark.
 It has paid out a cumulative total of approximately C$21 per share by way of dividend cash in the intervening period.
 That’s the kind of record that sticks out big time in the yield starved world we find ourselves in.

 The stock trades on both the New York Stock Exchange and in Toronto.
 At 1-for-1, the conversion is easy enough, but I will stick with the Canadian figures for consistency.
-American readers can simply convert all numbers by the prevailing exchange rate.
+American readers can simply convert all numbers using the prevailing exchange rate.
 The shares ended the week at just under the C$62.10 mark.
 The annualized dividend stands at C$3.16 per share, equivalent to a yield of 5.1% if my math is right.
-Analysts expect that to be covered by earnings of just over C$5.05 per share this year.
-They see that figure rising to C$5.54 per share in FY21.
+Analysts expect that to be covered by earnings of just over C$5.05 per share this year, rising to C$5.54 per share in FY21.
 At circa 11x forward earnings and a 5.1% dividend yield, income seekers may wish to have a closer look at what is a prolific dividend stock.